demisto/content/Packs/Microsoft365Defender/Playbooks/playbook-Microsoft_365_Defender_-_Threat_Hunting_Generic_README.md

-This playbook retrieves email data based on the `URLDomain`, `SHA256`, `IPAddress`. and `MessageID` inputs.
+This playbook retrieves email data based on the `URLDomain`, `SHA256`, `IPAddress`, and `MessageID` inputs.
 The output is a unified object with all of the retrieved emails based on the following sub-playbooks outputs:

 - **Microsoft 365 Defender - Get Email URL clicks**:
         Retrieves data based on URL click events.